saintsjd/lafayette-co-arts/README.md

 The data is available in CSV, JSON and GeoJSON formats.
 All three files contain exactly the same data.

-For each piece of artwork listed the following attributes are available:
+For each piece of artwork listed has the following attributes:

 ```
 Collection: Is the artowrk Alley Art, Art on the Street, or Permanent Collection